seattlerb/upnp-contentdirectory/README.txt

 == REQUIREMENTS:

 * A filesystem with files on it
-* A UPnP MediaServer control point
+* A UPnP control point

 == INSTALL: